mladenivkovic/coding_templates/README.md

 ### Contribution guidelines ###

 -   No contributions from other people are planned.
 If you want to contribute, contact me.
-(Why would anyone want that.)

 ### Who do I talk to? ###